khrapovs/data-to-slides-with-dvc/README.md

 The final step is crucial.
 Data science teams often focus so heavily on data wrangling that they neglect presenting their results in a “management-friendly” format.
 This task typically falls to roles like product owners or business consultants, who spend significant time converting raw outputs into polished presentations.
 Writing slides directly in Jupyter notebooks empowers data scientists to present their findings in a clear, visually appealing format and maintain short communication loops with stakeholders.

 If you have ever struggled to maintain order in your data science workflows or found yourself repeatedly recreating results, now is the time to give tools like DVC a try.
-Start small, and soon you’ll find your workflows not only more organized but also far more impactful.
+Start small, and soon you will find your workflows not only more organized but also far more impactful.
 Check out the repository linked above to explore this example and see how a streamlined, automated approach can transform the way you communicate your data science results.

 ### References